 To start the engine, fold out the kickstarter lever, move it down lightly with your foot until the gears engage, and then push it down smoothly but forcefully.
 This model is equipped with a primary kickstarter, allowing the engine to be started in any gear if the clutch is disengaged.
 However, shifting the transmission into the neutral position before starting is recommended.

 Seat

 To remove the seat

-Remove the bolts, and then slide the seat to the rear and pull upward.
+Remove the bolts, and then pull the seat off.